 The Genomic Kitchen for Nutrition Experts

-In this course, we'll show you how to choose and prepare foods to influence your genes.
-By enhancing medicine in the ingredients we can positively impact root causes of disease, namely inflammation and oxidative stress.
-That being said, we all have a unique blueprint.
-Each individual has very personal needs when it comes to genomics and they will be looking for experts to guide them on their individual food journey.
-We want to bring the business to you!
+Understand the food gene relationship.
+By enhancing the integrity of ingredients through culinary techniques we can positively impact the root causes of disease, namely inflammation and oxidative stress.
+The answers lie in our genomics.
+Each individual has very personal needs when it comes to genomics and they will be looking for experts to guide them on their individual food journey and we want to bring the business to you!

-The Genomic Kitchen introductory course for Nutrition Experts is a course that parallels the Genomic Kitchen course for individuals, however is structured with deeper scientific insights and educational tools for you as experts.
-This course will introduce you to the basics of how genes work and which foods can support our innate biochemistry and features evidence based nutrition science, educational strategies, client teaching tools, and a master roadmap of ingredients that enable a strong relationship between food and our genes.
+The Genomic Kitchen for Nutrition Experts is structured with deeper scientific insights and educational tools for you as experts.
+This course will introduce you to the basics of how genes work and which foods can support our innate biochemistry.
+Materials feature evidence-based nutrition science, educational strategies, client teaching tools, and a master roadmap of ingredients.

 WHAT YOU WILL LEARN